Aaron-Bopp/TIM/40_Evergreens/my TO(DO) and EVER(GREEN) structure.md

 ^[[[A totally integrated machine should be infinitely scalable]]]

 - **\#EVER/WEED** notes that have content that I am not happy with, these are filtered out from my publish vault
-- **\#EVER/GROWING** notes that I am actively working on.
-If the number of the notes with this status is getting overwhelming, they should be change to one of the three base tags, and I can wait for [[spaced repetition]] to bring them up again.
+- **\#EVER/GROWING** notes are notes that I am unsure of what stage they are at.
+All new notes come in with this tag, and will sit here for a certain amount of time.
 There is less pressure to understand what needs to be done and what needs to be connected because these are in my priority que.
+If the number of the notes with this status is getting overwhelming, that probably means I am trying to understand too much new [[information]] at once, and something is going to get lost.
+At that point, I need to go through and classify notes better, and I can wait for [[spaced repetition]] to bring them up again.

 These statuses are much more focused on what my current intentions are for the note.
 As the number of notes I have grows, I need a way to prioritize notes in a way that I will actually use.
 The main downfall of my last system was the it was far to complicated to maintain, and so I wasn't able to actually draw value from it.